U-218

 15 Jun 1944

-The boat departed France on June 13 to lay mines off Falmouth.
-En route the boat was hunted mercilessly for 60 hours but managed to elude its attackers after great difficulties.
-The boat planted the mines on July 1 and returned to France, arriving on July 9.
-Date of attack shown here is approximate.
+After leaving France on 13 June to lay mines off Falmouth, U-218 was hunted mercilessly for 60 hours, but eventually managed, with great difficulty, to elude her attackers.
+After laying mines on 1 July she returned to France, arriving at Brest 10 July.
+(Date of attack is approximate).
 (Sources: Blair, vol 2, page 589)

 5 recorded attacks on this boat.